Isotta Gervasi: Family & education

-Isotta Gervasi was born in Castiglione di Cervia on November 21, 1889.
+Isotta Gervasi was born in Castiglione di Cervia on 21 November 1889.
 Her parents were Emilio Gervasi, a building contractor, and Virginia Ridolfi.
 Her family also attributed the names of Proserpina and Saffa to her.
-Isotta had eight other sisters with herself being the eldest.
+Isotta had eight other sisters, with herself being the eldest.
 One of her sisters, Emilia, also became a doctor.
 Another one of her sisters, Vittoria, became a journalist and worked for the Giornale d'Italia.

 Isotta's parents valued the education of their daughters.
-This was especially unexpected since this was a time where education was usually reserved for the sons of a family, while the daughters were confined to more domestic roles.
+This was especially unexpected since this was a time when education was usually reserved for the sons of a family, while the daughters were confined to more domestic roles.

 She attended high school, initially at "Vincenzo Monti" in Cesena, then transferred to Ravenna.
+Some testimonies have identified her as a sporty and daring woman.
+She was a professional fencer during high school, even winning some regional tournaments as a foil player; she knew how to ride and was passionate about motorcycles and cars, even winning some competitions.
 During these years, Isotta's choice to undertake a career as a doctor matured; she explains, in an interview released in 1965, the story of how she decided to pursue a career in medicine: One day, in an attempt to imitate the flying acrobats of the circus, I relied on two ropes secured to two poplar branches and fell upon a farmer.
 I rushed to the side of the poor man who showed no more signs of life.
 I did everything to revive him: I even gave him artificial respiration, according to the rules I had learned from the science book.
 Finally the farmer came to: he was stunned and in pain but he had the strength to thank me for taking care of him.
 Who knows, maybe at that moment I chose to become a doctorSo, Isotta enrolled in the Faculty of Medicine and Surgery of the University of Bologna, where she was a pupil of Augusto Righi and Augusto Murri.
 Simultaneously, in 1916, she became assistant to Riccardo Simonini in the pediatric clinic of the University of Modena.
-She graduated in Modena on May 15, 1917 and in 1919 she specialized in Pediatrics.
+She graduated in Modena on 15 May 1917, and in 1919 she specialized in Pediatrics.
 In 1919, she also obtained a medical contract in Savarna and, soon after, in San Zaccaria, where she remained until 1933.